 In the implementation of its mandate and activities and in its relationship with its members and partners, CIF will operate in accordance with the United Nations Charter, rules, regulations, principles and policies, including the United Nations policy on “zero tolerance for sexual exploitation”.
 Nothing in its actions or engagements shall be deemed, either expressed or implied a waiver of the United Nations privileges and immunities.

 SDG Cities is the mother programme of Cities Investment Facility.
 It aims to help cities to set clearly defined, evidence-based development targets for 2030, and provides cities with technical assistance in strategic planning, capacity building and development financing in order to realise the targets.

 The Cities Investment Facility is a key mechanism through which SDG Cities can ensure a continuous pipeline of SDG-assessed, de-risked, verifiable impact investment opportunities in cities globally.

-In this framework, UNCDF and UN-Habitat as part of SDG Cities have identified the following four distinct but mutual reinforcing areas to cooperate in:
+In this framework, UN-Habitat as part of SDG Cities have identified the following four distinct but mutual reinforcing areas to cooperate in:

-Financing sustainable cities including through joint implementation of the Cities Investment Facility (CIF)
+Financing sustainable cities including through implementation of the Cities Investment Facility (CIF)

-Local public financial management including through coordination, collaboration, joint programming and joint implementation at country, regional and global level
+Local public financial management including through coordination, collaboration, programming and implementation at country, regional and global level

-Technical and normative support to sustainable city development finance including through coordination, collaboration, joint programming and joint implementation at country, regional and global levels
+Technical and normative support to sustainable city development finance including through coordination, collaboration, programming and implementation at country, regional and global levels